20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Search Operator What it Does Example Query

-Quotes (“”) Return only results with a specific phrase “conversion optimization tips”
+Quotes (“”) Return only results with an exact specific phrase “conversion optimization tips”

 Minus (-) Exclude a specific keyword from the search results conversion optimization -tips